 Just be sure to read the power supply’s instruction manual if using the remote sense feature while combining outputs.
 It may not be possible in certain configurations or if using two different power supplies.

-Find the Best Bench Power Supply for your application
+Find the Best Benchtop or Special Purpose Power Supply for your application